 The first step in forming a Corporation in Montana is selecting a name.

 The name of the Corporation has to be different from other entity names in the state of Montana.
-Check Corporation name availability in Montana.
+Check corporation name availability in Montana.

 The name of the Corporation must include one of the following designators at the end of the business name: